GustavoCabreraMarquez/gustavocabreramarquez/README.md

 ## Hi!
 How are you?
 I go by Gustavo Cabrera, pleasure to meet you!

 - 🔭 I currently work as a DevOps Enginer.
-- 🌱 Love to mess around in the cloud, use IAC and automation tools to make the daily tasks faster and more exciting
+- 🌱 Love to use cloud, IAC and automation tools to make the daily tasks faster and more exciting

 <div align="center">
   <a href="https://github.com/gustavocabreramarquez">